KyraNova/KyraNova/README.md

 - 🏗️ Building a Robust Server Infrastructure
 - 🏢 Deploying a Monolith Server with Docker Quickly and Easily
 - 🌐 Building a Virtual Data Center for Automated VPS Services for Website Hosting
-- 🚀 Self-hosted AI server on VPS (with or without GPU)
+- 🚀 Self-hosted AI server on VPS
-- 🎼 Creating chill beats with a mix of experimental sounds
 - ☕ Perfecting my pour-over technique

 📫 Connect with Me